ddikman/scrapy-innertext/README.md

 ## Testing

 Run `pipenv run python test.py` which will create a tiny server hosting the `test.html` and then call `scrapy crawl test` to run the crawler on this file.

+It will also finish by outputting the example texts parsed.